shairai/Cordova-Plugins/README.md

 4. From the Cordova Facebook Connect Plugin [https://github.com/phonegap-build/FacebookConnect] folder copy the `www/cdv-plugin-fb-connect.js`, `www/facebook-js-sdk.js` into your application's `assets/www` folder.

-5. From the Facebook folder copy the Connect.cs file into you WP8 Cordova project under <pre>cordovalib\Commands</pre> folder.
+5. From the Facebook folder copy the Connect.cs file into you WP8 Cordova project under: <pre>cordovalib\Commands</pre>.

 6. Edit index.html file and add both js files inside the body tag:
 <pre>